 Cost: FREE

 How do tiny birds survive an ice storm?
 Do any of our local animals hibernate?
 What happens to our butterflies and other insects?
 How can you make your yard a winter haven?
-Learn about some of the amazing adaptations that allow our local wildlife to survive Georgia winters.
+Join us for an engaging session on Georgia wildlife education, where you'll learn about the amazing adaptations that help our local wildlife endure the harsh winters.
+This event is part of our nature programs and is perfect for bird watching events enthusiasts and members of the Garden Club alike.

 When: Tuesday, October 28, 7:00pm